AdobeDocs/aem-forms-automated-conversion-service.en/help/convert-existing-forms-to-adaptive-forms.md

     * **[!UICONTROL Select a cloud configuration]**.
 When you select a configuration, default template and theme are already specified.
 You can specify a different template or a theme, if required.
     * Specify a location to save generated adaptive forms and corresponding schema.
 You can use default paths or specify custom paths.
-    * Use the **Generate adaptive form(s) without data model bindings** option to bind or not bind generated adaptive forms with a data model.
-If you choose to bind, then you can specify a location to save the data model schema.
-If you do not select the option, the conversion service automatically associates the adaptive form(s) with a JSON schema and creates a data binding between the fields available in the adaptive form and JSON schema.
-After a successful conversion, you can also associate an adaptive form with a Form Data Model, XML schema, or a JSON schema.
+    * Use the **Generate adaptive form(s) without data model bindings** option to select if you want to generate an adaptive form with or without data model binding(s).
+    If you do not select this option, the conversion service automatically associates the adaptive form(s) with a JSON schema and creates a data binding between the fields available in the adaptive form and JSON schema.
+The **[!UICONTROL Save generated data model schema at]** field displays the default location to save the generated JSON schema.
+You can also customize the location to save the generated schema.
+    If you select this option, the conversion service generates an adaptive form without data model bindings.
+After a successful conversion, you can associate an adaptive form with a Form Data Model, XML schema, or a JSON schema.
 For more information, see [Creating an adaptive form](https://helpx.adobe.com/experience-manager/6-5/forms/using/creating-adaptive-form.html).

    <!--
    Comment Type: draft